 However, knowing the track record that Corsair has with flashy, gimmicky, “transformers-type” designs, it was interesting that they built this relatively mute model.
-That fact was what led to a second look, that then led to a third look, and eventually brought me here, writing this review.

 Before I proceed with my review of the Corsair Sabre Pro Champion Series Mouse, I should warn that you’re not ready for the numbers you’re about to read with the specs that Corsair has packed into this beast.

 With that disclaimer out of the way, let’s get into the review.

 The key specs of the mouse are as follows: